 In Egypt, refugees and asylum seekers from the Horn of Africa countries also bring a protracted refugee situation with multiple and severe barriers to access basic services.

 Furthermore, the blockade of Gaza and the occupation of the West Bank is provoking an ongoing humanitarian crisis.
 The recent escalation of tensions and sectarian violence have further exacerbated needs.

 The COVID-19 outbreak and lockdowns have worsened people’s living conditions in the region.
 The pandemic has burdened already weak health systems, caused the closure of schools, and disrupted the delivery of much-needed humanitarian aid.

-The frequent breaches of International Humanitarian Law and Human Rights Law undermine the safety of civilians and humanitarian workers alike, and make it harder for international humanitarian organisations to reach the most vulnerable populations.
+In addition, the frequent breaches of international humanitarian law and human rights law undermine the safety of civilians and humanitarian workers alike.
+It makes harder for international humanitarian organisations to reach the most vulnerable populations in the region.

 In response, EU funds provide medical emergency relief, protection, food and nutritional assistance, water, sanitation and hygiene, shelter, health, and logistics services.
 It also helps ensure access to education for thousands of children and improves living conditions in the numerous displacement camps.

 The EU supports a principled and impartial humanitarian response, based on needs only, without taking sides in the conflicts.